w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

-* explain how people with disabilities rely on paragraphs and lists to understand and process content grouping
+* explain how people with disabilities rely on paragraphs and lists to understand and process related content
 * group related content using:
   * paragraph structures to group thematic units
   * unordered lists when the item numbering is not relevant